etherex/etherex/README.md

 #### Withdrawal support

-If your subcurrency's default method for transferring funds is also named `sendCoin` like the standard examples above, with the `_value` and `_to` parameters (in that order), then there is nothing else you need to do to support withdrawals from EtherEx to a user's address.
+If your subcurrency's default method for transferring funds is also named `sendCoin` like the standard examples above, with the `_to` and `_value` parameters (in that order), then there is nothing else you need to do to support withdrawals from EtherEx to a user's address.
 Otherwise, you'll need to implement that same `sendCoin` method with those two parameters, and "translate" that method call to yours, calling your other method with those parameters, in the order they're expected.
 You may also have to use `tx.origin` instead of `msg.sender` in your method as the latter will return your contract's address.

 ```
-def sendCoin(_value, _to):
+def transfer(_to, _value):
-    return(self.invertedtransfer(_to, _value))
+    return(self.invertedtransfer(_value, _to))
 ```

 #### Balance